serbarbosa/product-recognition/README.md

 </br>
 ### Input Images
 ---------
-The images were provided the gryfo company.
+The images were provided by the gryfo company.
 Each image contains a close up of a single product in a specic orientation.
 That way each product can be represented by a set of images showing different faces and rotatios.
 See the example below for a cherry gelatin.
 <p float="left">
   <img src="source/sample_product/1.jpg" width='250'>